- What are Metropolitan District Charges?

 A. Metropolitan District Charges are billed annually on the property tax bill.
 Water and Sewer Benefit Charges are paid for 40 years.
 Sewer Service and Water Distribution Charges are paid each year as long as the property is connected to the utilities.

-A. To learn about Water and Sewer Benefit Charges, such as how much is principal or interest, if and when they can be paid off, what happens if a property is sold or transferred, call 410-887-2423.
+A. Call 410-887-2423 to learn how they are assessed, how much is principal or interest, if and when they can be paid off, or what happens if a property is sold or transferred.

 A. Baltimore County Code 2003, Section 20-3-201 directs that all properties that abut a road, easement or right-of-way within which a water main or sewer main is built is subject to benefit assessment.